cirlabs/Silicon-Valley-Diversity-Data/README.md

 # Silicon Valley diversity data

+**NEW January 2019:**
+The spreadsheet `EEO1_FOIA_lawsuit_2015.csv` contains EEO-1 data for five new large companies including Oracle, Palantir, Pandora, Splunk and Gilead Sciences for the year 2015 only.
+This dataset was created as a result of Reveal from the Center for Investigative Reporting winning a Freedom of Information Act (FOIA) [lawsuit](https://www.revealnews.org/blog/we-got-the-government-to-reverse-its-longtime-policy-to-get-silicon-valley-diversity-data/) against the U.S. Department of Labor last year.

 **NEW June 2018:**
 The spreadsheet `Distributions_data_2016.csv` contains workforce distributions by job category and race for 177 of the largest tech companies headquartered in Silicon Valley.